HeyYouWhoMe/BroadcastViewer/README.md

 _In this illustration-by-example, we are going to create two ```Custom Proximity Persona™``` to track a drone in real time, using a data-set that satisfies the new United States (draft, at the time of writing) ```FAA Gudelines``` for ```Unmanned aircraft systems traffic management```._

 Because the FAA wants to compare the drone's barometric pressure reading with a known 'control station' barometric reading, in addition to creating a proximity persona for the drone, we are also going to create one for the remote pilot who flies the drone.
-However, as these profiles will essentially be the same, we need only create the one for the drone, and duplicate it with minor amendments for the remote pilot, eg. duplicate the file, change it's filename, change the heading, change the GUID, change some of the labels from saying 'Drone' to 'Control Station', and change the Description and Info Label narratives.
+However, as these profiles will essentially be the same, we need only create the one for the drone, and duplicate it with minor amendments for the remote pilot, eg. duplicate the file, change it's filename, change the title heading, change the GUID, change some of the labels from saying 'Drone' to 'Control Station', and change the Description and Info Label narratives.

 As background reading, please read the cover page, as well as pages 72519 and 72520, of the FAA document that is in the link in the section above that is titled "Notes about the phrase FAA Compliant".